 Table S1.
 Descriptive statistics of original habitat variables

 Table S2.
-Candidate set of GLMMs for Pipistrellus sp. bat activit as a function of ten candidate habitat predictors only
+Candidate set of GLMMs for Pipistrellus sp. bat activity as a function of ten candidate habitat predictors only

 Supplementary material: No evidence for cumulative effects of small wind turbines on bat activity